Automatic cascading branch merging in GitHub

 Features

-• Merge a release branch to the next one until reaching the develop branch.
-The branches need to follow the Semantic Versioning guidelines.
+releasebranch to the next one until reaching thedevelopbranch.
+The branches need to follow the Semantic Versioning guidelines. - Open a pull request if there is a conflict during the merging.

 Usage